samdemaeyer/thm-full-stack-search/README.md

 - **E2E Testing**: I would love to had implemented also e2e testing to ensure the entire application flow works as expected.
 While I don't have expertise in this area yet, I believe it would be beneficial for improving the quality and reliability of the project.
 - **Search Filters**: A possible future enhancement could be to add filters for the search functionality, allowing users to filter results by category (e.g., hotels, countries, or cities).
 This would provide a more refined search experience and allow users to quickly find what they are looking for.

+## Installation

+To install the project dependencies, run the following command:

+`npm install --legacy-peer-deps`

+The `--legacy-peer-deps` flag allows npm to bypass strict peer dependency checks, helping to resolve conflicts that can occur when libraries expect different versions of shared dependencies, as is the case with `@testing-library/react-hooks`.
+This is a temporary workaround that enables you to install all necessary packages while maintaining the project's functionality.

 I documented the steps I took to evaluate my mindset and improve my expertise in React, allowing me to reflect on my process and identify any potential areas for improvement.
 I also I have written comments throughout the code to explain the rationale behind my decisions and to provide clarity.